samvera-labs/ramp/README.md

 ```
 import React from 'react';
-import { IIIFPlayer } from "react-iiif-media-player"
+import { IIIFPlayer } from "iiif-react-media-player"

 const App = () => {
   // Get your manifest from somewhere